-Memo: The PI will receive a memo indicating the intention for the review and requesting that the PI select a time and place for the review to be conducted.
-Investigator may assign a person to arrange access to the records and space for the review.
+Memo: The Investigator will receive an electronic memo indicating the intention for the review and requesting the Investigator select a time and place for the review to be conducted.
+The Investigator may assign a person to arrange access to the records and space for the review.

 Onsite Review: The parameters that may be examined include, but are not limited to:

 - Study File for required elements including: all versions of the approved protocol, consent forms and IRB approval documents.

 - Subject eligibility

 - Adherence to the protocol

 - Data accuracy

 - Drug and Device handling and accountability (if applicable)